pieter/gitx/README.markdown

 # What is GitX?

-GitX is a gitk like clone written specifically for OS X Leopard and higher.
+GitX is a graphical client for the `git` version control system, written specifically for OS X Snow Leopard (10.6) and higher.
 This means that it has a native interface and tries to integrate with the operating system as good as possible.
 Examples of this are drag and drop support and QuickLook support.

+# What is GitX (phere)?

+This fork (variant) of GitX focuses on programmer-oriented features for those working with the latest tools for developing software for current Apple platforms.
+As such, it only supports 64-bit Intel macs, and currently deploying versions of OS X and Xcode.

+Drawing several important early improvements from mainline "official" GitX from GitX (L) and others, we are prioritizing moving away from deprecated or unreliable technologies like a dependency on command-line `git` usage to drive GitX features; and staying up-to-date with Apple and third-party frameworks and libraries that are used.

 # Features

-The project is currently still in its starting phases.
-As time goes on, hopefully more features will be added.
-Currently GitX supports the following:
+The project is well underway, and based on the solid foundations of GitX and GitX (L), used day-to-day by our developers.
+We consider GitX (phere) to be close to feature-complete, with very few workflows dependant on manual command-line `git` usage.

   * History browsing of your repository
   * See a nicely formatted diff of any revision